In introduction to Vol Biv and an opportunity to discover the potential of the Black Mountains to a Hike and Fly pilot.

 - The Challenge can be attempted at any time of year.

-- Automatic disqualifications will occur for: anyone found using another vehicle (including driving or hitching as a passenger), riding an animal along the course, over-flying the turn points (without physically touching the trig points), breaking air law, unsafe flying (as determined by the SEW committee), not carrying complete equipment, for not following site rules or for other reasons as determined by the SEW committee.
+- Automatic disqualifications will occur for: anyone found using another vehicle (including driving or hitching as a passenger), riding an animal along the course, over-flying the Hay Bluff turn point (without physically touching the trig point), breaking air law, unsafe flying (as determined by the SEW committee), not carrying complete equipment, for not following site rules or for other reasons as determined by the SEW committee.

 As you travel please use Telegram to update the club on your progress for our interest and your safety.
 Safety is ultimately your responsibility.